bbauska/meta-react-basics/README.md

   alt="React Components &amp; component style layouts which use the Virtual DOM." width="40%" />
 </p>
-You learned about component types and components style layouts that use the virtual DOM.
-And you learned how to create components that form the foundation of UI design.
+<p>You learned about component types and components style layouts that use the
+virtual DOM.
+And you learned how to create components that form the foundation of UI design.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s33-c. jsx to html (123) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->